murchandamus/bitcoinops.github.io/_posts/en/newsletters/2019-03-26-newsletter.md

 Optech tracks statistics about segwit use on our [dashboard][optech dashboard]; another site tracking related statistics is [P2SH.info][].
-We see an average of about 200 outputs per block are sent to native segwit addresses.
+We see an average of about 200 outputs per block are sent to native segwit addresses (bech32).
 Those outputs are then spent in about 10% of all Bitcoin transactions.
-That makes payments to native segwit addresses more popular than almost all altcoins.
+That makes payments involving native segwit addresses more popular than almost all altcoins.

 ![Screenshot of Optech Dashboard segwit usage stats](/img/posts/2019-03-segwit-usage.png)

-However, wallets supporting segwit can also receive payment to backwards-compatible P2SH addresses.
-We can't track that directly, but the statistics sites linked earlier do tell us how often users spend bitcoins they received to a compatibility address.
-Currently, that averages at about 37% of transactions.
-If adoption remained steady at that level, it would represent a minimum average of 1,400 outputs per block.
-Likely, it's even higher now.
+However, many wallets want to use segwit but still need to deal with services that don't yet have bech32 sending support.
+These wallets can generate a P2SH address that references their segwit details, which is less efficient than using bech32 but more efficient than not using segwit at all.
+Because these are normal P2SH addresses, we can't tell just by looking at transaction outputs which P2SH addresses are something like regular P2SH multisig and which contain a nested segwit commitment, so we don't know the actual number of payments to nested-segwit addresses.
+However, when one of these outputs is spent, the spender does reveal any segwit details, so the above statistics sites report that currently about 37% of transactions contain at least one spend from a nested-segwit output.
+That corresponds to about 1,400 outputs per block on average.

-Any wallet that supports compatibility addresses also likely supports native addresses, so the number of transactions made by wallets that want to take advantage of bech32 sending support is currently over 45% and rising.
+Any wallet that supports P2SH nested segwit addresses also likely supports bech32 native addresses, so the number of transactions made by wallets that want to take advantage of bech32 sending support is currently over 45% and rising.

 To further gauge segwit popularity, you might also want to know which notable Bitcoin wallets and services support it.
-For that, we recommend the community-maintained [bech32 adoption][] page on the Bitcoin Wiki or the [when segwit][] page maintained by BRD Wallet.
+For that, we recommend the community-maintained [bech32 adoption][] page on the Bitcoin Wiki or the [when segwit][] page maintained by BRD wallet.

 The statistics and compatibility data show that segwit is already well supported and frequently used, but that there are a few notable holdouts